survivejs/react-book/manuscript/01_webpack_compared.md

 gulp.task('default', ['watch', 'scripts']);
 ```

 Given the configuration is code, you can always just hack it if you run into troubles.
-You can wrap existing Node.js modules as Gulp plugins, and so on.
+You can wrap existing Node.js packages as Gulp plugins, and so on.
 Compared to Grunt, you have a clearer idea of what's going on.
 You still end up writing a lot of boilerplate for casual tasks, though.
 That is where some newer approaches come in.

 T> [gulp-webpack](https://www.npmjs.com/package/gulp-webpack) allows you to use Webpack in a Gulp environment.